Zuntan03/EasyWan22/README_en.md

 	- `Download\loras\Fast\Wan2.2-I2V-A14B-4steps-lora-rank64-Seko-V1-L.bat`
 - Added explicit installation of `PyYAML`.
 	- This may have resolved installation issues in Python 3.12 environments.
+- Fixed a bug in `SaveLastImage` where the start frame image was being saved instead of the final frame image.

 I forgot to set up GitHub repository Watch settings, so I wasn't noticing Issue registrations.
 My apologies.